 - 3 Which type of vinegar is best for hair?

-- 4 How apple cider vinegar benefits the hair?
+- 4 Top 5 Benefits of apple cider vinegar for hair

 - 5 How often should you use apple cider vinegar on your hair?